Jump to section

 The cause of garbage toxicosis is eating food, waste, feces, or carrion that is infected with bacteria, such as:

 Treating garbage toxicosis in dogs is similar to treating a patient who has been poisoned.
-The best course of treatment will ultimately depend on the symptoms and health of your dog, but most often include getting the toxins out of the system and treating the symptoms.
+The best course of treatment will ultimately depend on the symptoms and health of your dog, but most often include getting the toxins out of the system and treating the signs.

 Evacuation